 Bone loss occurs when an old bone is broken faster than a new bone is made.
 During your lifetime, resorption occurs; a process where your body constantly breaks down old bones and make new bones.
-Whenever an old bone is broken faster than new bone is made, it is said net bone loss has occurred.
+Whenever an old bone is broken faster than new bone is made, it is said to net bone loss has occurred.

 Bone Loss Causes

 Bone loss occurs when more bones are broken down than new ones are formed.
 There are several factors that cause bone loss.
-These factors includes: Vitamin D deficiency, low amount of Calcium in your body, age; when you get older you are at risk of bone loss compared to when you are below the age of 30, this is because the rate of resorption increases* after the first 3 decades of your life.
+These factors include Vitamin D deficiency, low amount of Calcium in your body, age; when you get older you are at risk of bone loss compared to when you are below the age of 30, this is because of the rate of resorption increases after the first 3 decades of your life.

 - Smoking – Men and women who smoke have weaker bones which can fracture easily.

 - Alcoholism – Taking too much alcohol can increase the risk of bone loss especially when you take alcohol in large quantities on a daily basis.
 Alcohol can also make you fall down leading to fractures and even breaking your bones.

 - Taking certain Medication such as Corticosteroids – These are wide medications prescribed for different types of diseases such as lupus, asthma, inflammatory bowel movement, arthritis joint pain to name a few.